 Ingredients (like silicone) are an easy way for manufacturers to produce substances that feel good on the skin but cause damage in the long run.
 Other cheap and commonly used ingredients like mineral oil actually attract free radicals and even age skin faster!

 Often the hidden priority behind a synthetic ingredient is to mass-produce products cheaply that will appeal to consumers superficially.

-Natural ingredients represent increased cost for the industry, and that’s likely why their effects haven’t been celebrated in the media and advertising.
+Natural ingredients represent an increased cost for the industry, and that’s likely why their effects haven’t been celebrated in the media and advertising.

-Natural oils, such as Jojoba oil (one of nature’s preservatives; contains compounds called tocopherols that eliminate free radicals), are amongst those substances that are healthier, albeit more expensive.
+Natural oils, such as Jojoba oil (one of nature’s preservatives; contains compounds called tocopherols that eliminate free radicals), are among those substances that are healthier, albeit more expensive.
 Such substances were long overlooked in favor of synthetics until the public caught on and demanded better.

 A Healthy Skin Care Routine

-Hopefully by now we’ve clarified some of the more confusing issues surrounding natural skin care, so you can choose products with confidence.
+Hopefully, by now we’ve clarified some of the more confusing issues surrounding natural skincare, so you can choose products with confidence.

 Now, let us dive into a simple 3-step routine designed to revitalize your skin in the safest and healthiest way possible, using the natural ingredients that work.

 Hawaiian Healing Skin Care Products are FILLED with the finest natural and organic ingredients.
 Our glass and bamboo packaging help to support sustainability and are eco-friendly.
 By having some of the most luxurious ingredients sourced directly from the islands of Hawai’i, and all over the globe, Hawaiian Healing Skin Care is able to provide your skin with the best all-natural and organic skincare products available.